EladioAMendez/visions_align/DevPlanDocs/1-Architecture-Overview.md

 ## Deployment Architecture

-The application is designed to be deployed as a monolithic application on platforms like Vercel or Netlify.
+VisionsAlign is built as a modern, scalable AI-powered executive communication platform.
+It is designed to be deployed as a monolithic application on platforms like Vercel or Netlify.
 It leverages serverless functions for API routes and has the following external dependencies:

 - MongoDB Atlas for database
 - Stripe for payments